 If you’re past 60 and feel like your legs aren’t as strong as they used to be, you’re not alone.
-Many people experience weak legs, noticing that climbing stairs feels harder, standing up takes more effort, or legs just feel heavy after a short walk.
+A lot of people notice climbing stairs feels harder, standing up takes more effort, or legs just feel heavy after a short walk.
 Everyone blames aging, but that’s not the whole story.
 There are plenty of reasons legs weaken, and some of them might surprise you.

 Table of Contents